The Big Processor Guide - AMD Cores

 AMD Agena Phenom X3 AM2+ 3 512 KB HTT 65 nm 2.4 GHz (8750)

 Agena: The first generation product, with 128 KB of L1 cache per core and a shared 2 MB L3 cache.
-Suffered a severe sales setback due to the TLB erratum issue.
+Suffered a severe sales setback due to a TLB erratum related to a race condition.
 Adds support for SSE4a, which is not the same as Intel's SSE4.1.

 Manufacturer Core Series Socket Cores L2 Cache/Core FSB Process Size Top Speed